 Whether you missed out on your top excursion pick or are just looking to save a few extra bucks, be sure to check out reputable third party options.
 While this may not seem like the best idea when you’re traveling somewhere new, finding a reputable third party can be a lot easier than it sounds.
 Remember that Facebook Group I mentioned earlier?
 Many of the members in those groups have invaluable information.
 And can offer recommendations you wouldn’t be able to find elsewhere on the internet.

-Third parties can also offer excursions and experiences that maybe aren’t offered through Disney Cruise Line and are worth checking out for that reason alone!
+Third parties can also offer excursions and experiences that maybe aren’t offered through Disney Cruise Line.
+And they are worth checking out for that reason alone!
 Don’t count out third parties; many of the companies that Disney Cruise Line uses for its own excursions are actually just trusted local companies that you can book on your own for a fraction of the price.

 If at first you don’t succeed…..